The Axelrod model for the dissemination of culture revisited: Proof of Theorem Proof of Theorem 1

 where $Y_{y \to x}$ is the configuration defined by

-This indicates that the process $Y_{\cdot}$ is a time-change of the voter model run at rate $1/2$, but since we are only interested in the limiting distribution of the Axelrod model, we shall for simplicity speed up time by a factor two in order to get the usual voter model run at rate 1.
+This indicates that $\{Y_t \dvtx t \geq0 \}$ is a time change of the voter model run at rate $1/2$, but since we are only interested in the limiting distribution of the Axelrod model, we shall for simplicity speed up time by a factor two in order to get the usual voter model run at rate 1.

-The voter model can be constructed graphically using an idea of Harris \cite{harris_1972}, which also allows to exhibit a duality relationship between the voter model and coalescing random walks.
-This construction is now standard so we only give a brief description.
-To each vertex $x \in \Z$, we attach a Poisson process with parameter one.
-Then, at the arrival times of this process, we choose one of the two neighbors $x \pm 1$ uniformly at random, then draw an arrow from vertex $x \pm 1$ to vertex $x$ and put a $\delta$ at $x$ to indicate that $x$ updates its opinion by mimicking $x \pm 1$.
-The connection between the voter model and coalescing random walks appears when keeping track of the ancestry of each vertex going backwards in time which also defines the so-called dual process.
+The voter model can be constructed graphically using an idea of Harris \cite{harris1972}, which also allows us to exhibit a duality relationship between the voter model and coalescing random walks.
+This construction is now standard, so we only give a brief description.
+To each vertex $x \in\Z$, we attach a Poisson process with parameter one.
+Then, at the arrival times of this process, we choose one of the two neighbors $x \pm1$ uniformly at random, then draw an arrow from vertex $x \pm1$ to vertex $x$ and put a $\delta$ at $x$ to indicate that $x$ updates its opinion by mimicking $x \pm1$.
+The connection between the voter model and coalescing random walks appears when keeping track of the ancestry of each vertex going backward in time which also defines the so-called dual process.
 We say that there is a dual path from $(x, T)$ to $(y, T - s)$ if there are sequences of times and vertices